Skip to main content

 3. Drift

 Best fit.
-B2B SaaS teams running inbound conversational marketing programs in a handful of English-centric markets — narrowly as a top-of-funnel layer, not the backbone of global support.
+B2B SaaS teams running inbound conversational marketing in a handful of English-dominant markets.

 4. Freshdesk

-Watch-outs first.
-Freshdesk's Freddy AI is structured-workflow-oriented — ticket routing, suggested replies, article auto-tagging.
-For enterprises that need autonomous multilingual resolution on complex customer-initiated flows (returns, account changes, subscription management), the gap between Freddy's retrieval-assist model and a true AI agent platform is wide.
+For enterprises that need autonomous multilingual resolution on complex customer-initiated flows (returns, account changes, subscription management), Freddy's assist-oriented model requires more human supervision than a dedicated AI agent platform.

 Best fit.
 Growing mid-market and SMB helpdesk teams where structured ticket workflows dominate and multilingual needs are moderate — typically 3–5 major languages with disciplined per-market knowledge.